 If, and only if, it is impossible to measure the variation of instantaneous intensity with time, an estimation of effective intensity may be calculated from the Blondel-Rey formula, Equation 1, using values of Io and t calculated by methods outlined in [20].

 References

+To be added

 Computational Considerations of the Modified Allard Method

-As discussed in 6.1, the Modified Allard method of calculating effective intensity is achieved by mathematical convolution.
+As discussed in Section 6.1, the Modified Allard method of calculating effective intensity is achieved by mathematical convolution.
 This process can better be described by considering the discrete data resulting from a measurement of the variation intensity over time with a digital recording device.
 Figure 2 is a typical flash profile from a rotating beacon and, with it, the visual impulse function.

-Figure 2 Plot of intensity against time, I(t), and visual impulse function, q(t)
+Figure 3 Plot of intensity against time, I(t), and visual impulse function, q(t)